Environmental Health Services Supervisor

 Public Health - Seattle & King county

-Ki Straughn, RS, Environmental Health Services Supervisor at Public Health – Seattle & King County (PHSKC) has 30 years of experience in Environmental Health Programs combined at PHSKC and Snohomish Health District.
-Currently, as supervisor in the Food and Facilities Program Ki's interest and focus is in areas of quality assurance, trainings and program alignment with the FDA Voluntary National Retail Food Regulatory Program Standards (VNRFRP), Washington State code revisions with the 2017 FDA Food Code and in the Foodborne Illness Investigation Team (FIIT).
-Ki is currently a co-presenter at the FDA Pacific Region Conference and upcoming 2019 NEHA AEC on the topic of "Secrets to Success in Staying Active with the Retail Program Standards!"
-She currently serves as a NACCHO member on the Council to Improve Foodborne Outbreak Response (CIFOR) and is a Co-Lead in the Identify Development Team as well as on several committees for the Conference of Food Protection Council 3.
-She has also been instrumental in securing multiple AFDO Grants, regional trainings for the Pacific Northwest region including Epi-Ready and HACCP/Special Processes and lead for the 6th and 7th Cohort NACCHO Mentorship Programs.
+Ki Straughn, RS, Environmental Health Services Supervisor at Public Health – Seattle & King County (PHSKC) has over 30 years of experience in Environmental Health with current focus in areas of quality assurance, professional development trainings and program alignment with FDA Voluntary National Retail Food Regulatory Program Standards (VNRFRP), Washington State code revisions with 2017 FDA Food Code and in Foodborne Illness Investigations.
+Ki has presented at multiple conferences including NACCHO Mentorship, FDA Conferences and will be for upcoming 2019 NEHA AEC on the topic of "Sustaining Efforts to Achieve Conformance with the Retail Program Standards."
+She currently serves as Council to Improve Foodborne Outbreak Response (CIFOR) seat for NACCHO and is a Co-Lead Identify Development Team.
+She has also been instrumental in securing multiple AFDO Grants, regional trainings for Pacific Northwest region including Epi-Ready and HACCP/Special Processes, lead for 6th/7th Cohort NACCHO Mentorship Programs and is on several committees for Conference of Food Protection Council 2.
 Ki is an instructor at Edmonds Community College teaching Foodborne Illness Prevention and HACCP.
-Through the lens of servant leadership, cultural competencies and equity Ki's lifelong passion to help others is reflected in her many years of work and volunteer service in the diverse communities she serves.
+Through the lens of servant leadership, equity and cultural competency trainings Ki's lifelong passion to help others is reflected in the diverse communities she serves.
 Ki was born in Seoul, South Korea, grew up in the Pacific Northwest and has an EH Bachelor of Science from University of Washington School of Public Health and Community Medicine.

 Tuesday, July 9